holyjak/Testofill-chrome-extension/README.md

 Tip: You need to enable the extension in Incognito mode on the Extensions page if you want to be able to use it when Incognito.

 Change log:
+  * 2.0.1 - switch to a more sensible version number; make the icon more unique, and add a dark mode one; add 128px icon
   * 0.16 - make permissions optional, assignable by domain
   * 0.15 - Update to the Extension Manifest v3, as required by Chrome
   * 0.14 - Fix to really ignore iframes, which broke "save forms"